olegbukatchuk/ladyd/README.md

 # ladyd
-This is **cron in docker with json** configuration file).
+This is `cron` in `docker` with `json` configuration file.
 A simple wrapper over `docker` to all complex cron job to be run in other containers.

 ## How to use